yesme/protobuf-parser/README.md

 - generate the message definition in native language, say Javascript, for a given proto file, and
 - generate the service definition in native language.

-This project is inspired by [sirikata's ProtoJs project](https://github.com/sirikata/protojs) which uses Antlr as well, but fully rewritten.
+This project is inspired by [sirikata's ProtoJs project](https://github.com/sirikata/protojs) which uses Antlr as well, but fully rewrote.

 Install
 -------